cvsmith/python-brainfuck/README.md

 # python-brainfuck
-A simple brainfuck interpreter in Python
+A simple brainfuck interpreter in Python, just for fun